Ella-Hulme/my-portfolio/README.md

   - Implements frequency analysis.

 - **Technologies**: Python

-### 5. Stop-and-Wait Protocol for Reliable Data Transfer (Java)
-This project simulates the Stop-and-Wait protocol, a simple data link layer protocol used in reliable data transfer.
-The implementation demonstrates how data is sent, acknowledged, and retransmitted in case of packet loss.

-- **Features**:
-  - Sender and receiver simulate the reliable transmission of data packets.
-  - Handles packet loss and retransmission.

-- **Technologies**: Java

 ### 6. Diffie-Hellman Key Agreement (Java)
 This project simulates the Diffie-Hellman key agreement protocol between four participants.
 It demonstrates how secure keys can be exchanged over an insecure channel using this classic cryptographic technique.